Bulimba History Admin

 On 6 July 1917 the army sent Amelia one package of John’s personal effects which contained “a letter, a tin box, a razor blade box, a metal brooch, a bullet, a tin containing 24 badges, 24 foreign coins, a button, wristlet watch and a scarab.”

-John’s family were entitled to receive his British War and Victory Medals.
 A memorial scroll was sent to John’s family on 8 December 1921 and a memorial plaque on 23 June 1922.
 The Grayson family continued their association with Bulimba.